smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   items).
 Weather moves have +1 priority.
 Forecast and Flower Gift will make weather moves last forever.

+- Every DW ability other than on Chandelure and Gothitelle is released.

 - Moves with a charge turn are now a lot more powerful.
 They remove Protect and Substitute before hitting, they always crit (although their base power has been adjusted accordingly), they have perfect accuracy, and one other change